lacoseismic/nshmp-haz/docs/pages/Magnitude-Frequency-Distributions.md

   }
 ```

+An incremental MFD will ignore any uncertainty settings defined in a `mfd-config.json`.

 ## MFD Construction

 Construction of MFDs from their declaration in a tree also depends on the following files: